 To become a commercial real estate broker, most states require you to have a commercial salesperson’s license first and at least one or two years of experience as a licensed agent.
 Before you start the licensing process, visit your state’s real estate board to familiarize yourself with local requirements like real estate education, agent experience, and exams.
 Check the map below to learn more about state-specific requirements.

-Common state broker licensing requirements include:
+Common state real estate broker licensing requirements include:

 - Minimum age: Most states allow individuals who are 18 years or older to apply for a real estate license; however, some states require you to be older before applying